inpsyde/create-codeship-build-action/README.md

 The branch in the repository connected to Codeship project to trigger the build for.
 **Optional**, by default `heads/master`.
 It must be in the format of GitHub references, see https://developer.github.com/v3/git/refs/

+Note that is possible to use `${{ github.ref }}` to dynamically set the value to the branch the workflow is running (see https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#github-context).